 Your new bin will have your property address labelled on it so that you know the bin belongs at your home.
 A bin allocated to a property has to stay at that property.
 Please leave the bin behind when you are moving out.

 Organics and rubbish bin costs are added to rates, so the service is only available to the owner of the property.
 Tenants will need to discuss new bin collections with their landlord.

 * The Council’s Organics bin and rubbish bag collection services are not available in the extended Ohoka Collection Area

 Recycling wheelie bins have been allocated to each property that is rated for the kerbside collection service and the cost of collection is included in your rates.
-You may also opt in to receive an organics and rubbish bin service.
-Click here to view bin sizes and charges.

 If any of your bins go missing on your collection day, call the Council or email us (email@example.com) within 24 hours to let us know.
 Check with your neighbours in case they have taken it in by mistake, and if you do find it contact us again as soon as possible to tell us it’s been found.